sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 If you are upgrading from the old WooCommerce Checkout Fields version (1.1, woocommerce-checkout-fields) make sure to completely delete the old version first.
 Your settings will be kept.
 If you install the new version without deleting the old one you may break your WordPress installation.

 == Changelog ==

+= 4.1.1 - 2024-02-21 =
+* Added support for WooCommerce 8.6
+* Fixed settings crash when field pricing saved with empty values

 = 4.1.0 - 2024-02-14 =
 * Added Support Page